liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 displayed on the page.
 That, in a nutshell, is how you create a poll, but there is another way to add a question to the Polls Display portlet.

-Start by navigating to your portal and placing the Polls Display portlet on a page.
+Start by navigating to your site and placing the Polls Display portlet on a page.
 Using the icons in the lower left of the portlet, choose the *Add Question* button.
 A new form appears that lets you create another question.
 When you are done filling out the form, click *Save* and you new poll appears